weidongxu-microsoft/java-sdk-tools/README.md

 1. create azure sdk for java quick start project
 2. tell agent what I want to build
 3. generate the code call azure java sdk
+4. Run the code and check if the web application is deployed